abhi221490/Longest-Compounded-Word/README.md

 a. open the c++ file on any ide of c++<br>
 b.
 Paste the code of Input file in Input.txt<br>
-3. Now compile and run the code<br>
+c.
+Now compile and run the above code<br>
-4. The required output will get printed in Output.txt file
+d.
+The required output will get printed in Output.txt file

 # Overview of the above code